sandersn/manual/Upgrade-node-library-to-Typescript.md

 is contained in classes, all your imports will look like `import {
 Class } from 'module'`, and you get access to the type `Class` at the same time you get access to the value `Class`.

-# Addendum: Full outline

-1. Add tsconfig
-  a.
-Fix bare-minimum compile errors
-2. Switch to gulp
-  a.
-Copy things over to src/ from lib/
-  b.
-Add tasks to compile, then copy
-  c.
-Add tasks to copy other stuff
-  d.
-Add task to test
-3. Actually upgrade to TS
-  a.
-Fix imports and exports
-  a.
-Add types
-  b.
-Add a types file
-  c.
-Upgrade to ESNext features
-4. Acquire types
-5. Polish
-  a.
-Upgrade to noImplicitAny
-  b.
-Upgrade to strictNullChecks
-Publish your own types